 EULAs enable various software business models and pricing strategies:

-Subscription Services: License agreements support recurring payment models and service-based software delivery.
+Subscription Services: License agreements support recurring payment models and service-based software delivery, such as SaaS products, and may specify payment terms for these offerings.

 Feature Restrictions: EULAs enable tiered pricing with different features available at different license levels.